- Losmandy G-11 Mount.

 I first started using a three wheeled scope dolly system rolled out and in from my garage to observe.
 Although it worked better than hand carrying the equipment outside it had issues.
 The concrete retained the days heat and affected the local seeing.
 Also, there was a lot of jugging cables and equipment in the roll out / roll in process.
 At that time I was also transporting the system to dark sites for observing.

-Moving the equipment, assembly and disassembly was back breaking and since the dark skies camping opportunities were infrequent I decided to build a temporary geodesic structure in the backyard that I used for a few years to increase my observing time throughout the year.
-The temporary observatory was made to be taken down in case of a hurricane and was not an issue with local code.
+Moving the equipment, assembly and disassembly was back breaking and since the dark skies camping opportunities were infrequent I decided to construct a temporary geodesic structure in the backyard that I used for a few years to increase my observing time throughout the year.
+The observatory was designed and constructed to be taken down in case of a hurricane.
+Since it was considered a temporary structure it was not an issue with local code.
 It was a success as designed but I still had to take the system down for the summer.
-It was just too hot for the equipment and I was also unable to use it in the summer because I was sharing space with the telescope in the open structure and the bugs and heat made it unbearable.
+It was just too hot for the equipment.
+I was also unable to use it in the summer because I was sharing space with the telescope in the open structure and the bugs and heat made it unbearable for me as well..

 The trolley is constructed of wood with 5 heavy duty wheels per side.
 The mount is held down to the trolley with a cable system.
 The G11 head has a safety bolt installed to hinder turning in the quick locks.
 The trolley structure has surprisingly proven to help dampen vibrations.
 Polar alignment has proven to be quickly repeatable even with the mobile nature of the design.
 Polar alignment importance was a trade off.
 A simple camera allows me to see what the trolley is up to during slews when the roll door is closed in the summer.
 A remote red flood light is also installed on the trolley when needed and can be selected to white light if necessary.

 The trolley tracks are constructed of wood, leveled and supported by post blocks.
 The design allows the trolley to roll restrained side to side and is not connected to the building to minimize vibrations.
-I have installed ground anchors with turnbuckles but i don't think they were really necessary.
-The tracks can easily be picked up and caring into the building if necessary for a hurricane.
+The tracks have much less heat sinking structure compared to a deck or concrete pad.
+I have installed ground anchors with turnbuckles but I don't think they were really necessary.
+The tracks can easily be picked up and moved into the building if necessary for a hurricane.
+The trolley rails only require a yearly cleaning and paint.

 - Hurricane approved structure.